Dreaming of Julia

 Dreaming of Julia (Cuba Libre) is a 2003 film directed by Juan Gerard.
 The debut film by the director, the story is based on Gerard's childhood life in Cuba.
 The film was released as Cuban Blood in the US.
-This film was initially released on 27 January 2006 at Mexico, which directed by Juan Gerard with a budget of 108.6 million USD.
+This film was initially released on 27 January 2006 in Mexico.

 Plot

 Set in Cuba in 1958, the last year of Fulgencio Batista regime, the plot revolves around a boy who is torn between his friendship with a blonde American named Julia and the strife facing his family as a result of the revolution and turmoil in their nation.